Not Just a Label

-Not Just A Label (NJAL) is a London and Los Angeles-based global fashion industry platform, virtual showroom, and online community that connects independent designers with consumers.
-Representing more than 35,000 designers from over 150 countries, NJALhas launched the careers of designers such as Mary Katrantzou and Damir Doma and has support from celebrities such as Lady Gaga, Vivienne Westwood and Beyoncé.
+Not Just A Label (NJAL) is a London and Los Angeles–based global fashion industry platform, virtual showroom, and online community that connects independent designers with consumers.
+Representing more than 35,000 designers from over 150 countries, NJAL has launched the careers of designers such as Mary Katrantzou and Damir Doma and has support from celebrities such as Lady Gaga, Vivienne Westwood and Beyoncé.

 In February 2019, NJAL launched a premium designer service, NJAL+, a program that enables shoppable capabilities and provide additional tools.

 History

 Stefan Siegel and his brother Daniel founded NJAL in 2008 to serve as a networking platform for fashion designers.
 NJAL launched "The Shop" section of their website in 2009, making it the first e-commerce site to allow consumers to buy directly from designers.
 Select items in "The Shop" were curated by celebrities including Amanda Lepore and Lara Stone.

 For the Spring/Summer 2010 season, NJAL released a limited edition offering of organic cotton T-shirts and tank tops featuring signature designs and prints of designers.
 In 2011, NJAL collaborated with Spanish label Mango in a competition where young designers presented collections at the 'El Botón' Mango Fashion Awards with NJAL supervising competitors.
 The same year, the site won the Drapers Etail Award for Best E-Commerce innovation.

 NJAL first collaborated with the British Council in 2011 for the "London Meets Beirut" seminar.
 In March 2012, NJAL received a grant from the British Council to travel to India during Lakmé Fashion Week in order to develop business relationships in the country.

 In 2012, NJAL participated in a three-week tour of Eastern European fashion weeks where the company delivered workshops and scouted talent in Bratislava, Kyiv, Łódź, Belgrade and Riga.
 The trips were documented through a partnership with Vogue Italia.
 The same year, online-trend analysis and research service WGSN offered NJAL designers services at a 98 percent discount in order to support young talent while expanding the WGSN professional network.

 NJAL began The Open Source Partnership with Vivienne Westwood in 2013.
 NJAL advised the fashion house on expanding their e-commerce business and creating a new open-source website for Westwood.
 In turn, Westwood became a major investor in the platform.